Alan-Ali/Alan-Ali/README.md

 # Hi there! 👋

-I'm a recent graduate of Qaiwan International University | UTM Franchise, with a passion for programming and technology.
+I'm a recent graduate of Qaiwan International University | UTM Franchise, A graduate from August of 2023 with a passion for programming and technology.
 Here's a bit about me:

 ## About Me